berkeley-cs61as/markdown-courseware/textbook/chapter15 5 - Hierarchical Data and calc.scm/section06 Nested Mappings.md

-That is good and all but we know that copying and pasting code is generally a bad idea.
+That is good and all, but we know that copying and pasting code is generally a bad idea.
+(What if the checkerboard was 1000x1000?)
 We want to keep the part that is similar, and change as little as possible.
-Notice that the only difference from the code for row1, row2, row3 and row4 is the number you are cons-ing with.
+Notice that the only difference from the code for row1, row2, row3, and row4 is the number you are cons-ing with.
 We can apply the same method from before:

-    **
-    (map (lambda (y)**
-        (map (lambda (x) (cons x y))
-             (enumerate 1 4)))
+    (map (lambda (y) (map (lambda (x) (cons x y)) (enumerate 1 4)))
-    **     (enumerate 1 4))
+         (enumerate 1 4))
-    **

-The bolded part of the code shows the additions we made.
-We can describe this as "for each row 1 to 4, make a list of coordinates for that row".
+Notice how the inner lambda takes care of each tile in a single row, while the outer lambda takes care of each row in a board.
+Hooray!
+We're done, right?

 ## Checkers Grid: Flattening